Sports car racing

-Sports car racing is a form of motorsport road racing which utilises sports cars that have two seats and enclosed wheels.
-They may be purpose-built prototypes or grand tourers based on road-going models.
-Broadly speaking, sports car racing is one of the main types of circuit auto racing, alongside open-wheel single-seater racing (such as Formula One), touring car racing (such as the British Touring Car Championship, which is based on 'saloon cars' as opposed to the 'exotics' seen in sports cars) and stock car racing (such as NASCAR).
-Sports car races are often, though not always, endurance races that are run over particularly long distances or large amounts of time, resulting in a larger emphasis on the reliability and efficiency of the car and its drivers as opposed to outright car performance or driver skills.
-The FIA World Endurance Championship is an example of a sports car racing series.
+Sports car racing is a form of motorsport road racing that uses sports cars with two seats and enclosed wheels.
+The cars in question may be either purpose-built sports prototypes, which are the highest level in sports car racing; or grand tourers (GT cars) based on road-going models and therefore more common, but not as fast.
+Sports car races are often endurance races run over particularly long distances or large amounts of time (generally between 6 and 24 hours), resulting in an emphasis on reliability and efficiency of the car and its drivers over outright car performance or driver skills.
+The FIA World Endurance Championship and IMSA SportsCar Championship are some of the best-known sports car racing series, GT World Challenge is the pedominantly Global GT Racing.
+Sports car racing is one of the main types of circuit auto racing, alongside open-wheel racing (such as Formula One and Indycar), touring car racing (such as BTCC and V8 Supercars, which is based on 'saloon cars' as opposed to the 'exotics' seen in sports cars) and stock car racing (such as NASCAR).

-A type of hybrid between the purism of open-wheelers and the familiarity of touring car racing, this style is often associated with the annual 24 Hours of Le Mans endurance race.
-First run in 1923, Le Mans is one of the oldest motor races still in existence.
-Other classic but now defunct sports car races include the Italian classics, the Targa Florio (1906–1977) and Mille Miglia (1927–1957), and the Mexican Carrera Panamericana (1950–1954).
-Most top class sports car races emphasise endurance (typically between 3 and 24 hours), reliability, and strategy, over pure speed.
-Longer races usually involve complex pit strategy and regular driver changes.
+A hybrid of the purism of open-wheelers and the familiarity of touring car racing, sports car racing is commonly associated with the annual 24 Hours of Le Mans endurance race.
+First run in 1923, Le Mans is one of the longest-running motor races.
+Well-known defunct sports car races include the Italian classics, the Targa Florio (1906–1977) and Mille Miglia (1927–1957), and the Mexican Carrera Panamericana (1950–1954).
+Most top-class sports car races focus more on endurance and strategy than pure speed or skills, and longer races usually involve complex pit strategies and regular driver changes.
 As a result, sports car racing is seen more as a team endeavour than an individual sport, with team managers such as John Wyer, Tom Walkinshaw, driver-turned-constructor Henri Pescarolo, Peter Sauber and Reinhold Joest becoming almost as famous as some of their drivers.

-The prestige of storied marques such as Porsche, Audi, Chevrolet, Ferrari, Jaguar, Bentley, Aston Martin, Lotus, Maserati, Lamborghini, Alfa Romeo, Lancia, Mercedes-Benz, and BMW is built in part upon success in sports car racing and the World Sportscar Championship.
-These makers' top road cars have often been very similar both in engineering and styling to those raced.
-This close association with the 'exotic' nature of the cars serves as a useful distinction between sports car racing and touring cars.
+Success in sports car racing helped build the prestige of Alfa Romeo, Aston Martin, Audi, Bentley, BMW, Chevrolet, Ferrari, Jaguar, Lamborghini, Lancia, Lotus, Maserati, Mercedes-Benz, and Porsche.
+These makers' top road cars have often been similar in engineering and styling to those raced.
+This close association with the exotic nature of the cars distinguishes between sports car racing and touring cars.

-The 12 Hours of Sebring, 24 Hours of Daytona, and 24 Hours of Le Mans were once widely considered the trifecta of sports car racing.
-Ken Miles would have been the only driver to ever win all three in the same year, but an error in Ford's team orders at the 1966 Le Mans cost him the win.
+The 24 Hours of Daytona, 12 Hours of Sebring, and 24 Hours of Le Mans are considered the Triple Crown of endurance racing.
+Other crown-jewel sports car endurance races include Petit Le Mans, Nürburgring 24 Hours, Spa 24 Hours, Bathurst 12 Hour and Suzuka 1000km.